 There’s the old adage of ‘do what you love and the money will follow’.
 Of course that’s not always true.
 If your passion is to run an animal sanctuary or homeless shelter, it’s likely you won’t become a millionaire.

-Then of course if you earn decent money, you have more free time to do stuff that has nothing to do with work.
+But if you’re stuck in a job you hate (or have a talent going to waste), you could free up time to earn decent income, doing what you love.
 Also read how to set up a tiny business (which includes info on how to set up a simple business account).

 Identifying Profitable Hobbies